 5. Eat a Protein-Rich Diet

-We all know that our hair, skin and nails are a reflection of our diet and overall health, so if you want longer, healthier locks, it's vital to make sure you're getting food with high nutritional value.
+We all know that our hair, skin and nails are a reflection of our diet and overall health, so if you want longer, healthier locks, it's vital to make sure you're getting food with high nutritional value that will help you achieve hair wellness.
 Since hair is made up of mostly protein, include as much protein in your diet as possible.

 6. Consider a Hair Supplement